Closing Costs in Tennessee: How Much Should You Budget For?

 For Sellers

 Be aware that with the purchase of your new home, you will have recurring charges that are paid continuously.
-This includes items such as your property taxes, flood insurance, fire insurance premium, and prepaid interest.
+This includes items such as your property taxes, flood insurance, and homeowners insurance.

 One-Time Closing Cost Fees

 Fortunately for buyers, there are some charges that will only be paid once and not regularly after the purchase of the home.
-For example, you will only pay one time for your title policies and escrow accounts.
+For example, you will only pay one time for your title policy.
 Other charges are a one-time fee such as:

 • Attorney Fees